-Of the seven Communist divisions that have at least partially withindrawn across the South Vietnamese borders, the exit from the five northernmost provinces, called I Corps, seems to be particularly pronounced.
-It is reported that two of the five North Vietnamese divisions ordinarily operating south of the demilitarized zone have slipped back across the line into North Vietnam or westwards into Leos.
+Of the seven Communist divisions that have at least partially wt withdrawn across the South Vietnamese borders, the exit from the five northermost provinces, called I Corps, seems to be particularly pronounced.
+It is reported that two of the five North Vietnamese divisions ordinarily operating south of the demilitarised zone have slipped back across the line into North Vietnam or westwards into Leos.
 These are the 320th and 304th Divisions, elements of which formerly clung to the American Marines operating around Khe Sanh.
-A third division, the 325C Division, left the Khe Sanh area last spring and moved southwards into the Kontum-Dak To perimeters.
-It is now believed to have infinitely in Cambodia.
+A third division, the 3250 Division, left the Khe Sanh area last spring and moved couthwards into the Kontum-Dak To perimeters.
+It is now believed to have lastication distribution suprised westward to rest and regroup in a traditional sanctuary in Cambodie.
 Some sources believe it is moving southwards by towards the Saigon area on the Cambodian side of the border.

-A fourth division, the 1st North Vietnamese Army Division, has also exited South Vietnam and moved sandhammen across the border into a Cambodian sanctuary.
-This division formerly moved in sames a west-east axis to along the Pleiku/Kontum-Binh Dinh axis in the northern two-thirds of South Vietnam, xhantasanamasa uu mi nnm ma inforce 5 (normass/deepe)
+A fourth division, the 1st North Vietnamese Army Division, has also exited South Vietnam and moved mandiamedram across the border into a Cembodian senctuary.
+This division formerly moved in one as a west-east axis ale along the Fleiku/Kentum-Binh Dinh axis in the northern two-thirds of South Vietnam, whateverpasses combalines with draw allows and accompanies of South Vietnam, whateverpasses combalines with draw allows and accompanies are accompanies and acco me inforce 5 (normass/deepe)